Model United Nations in the United States: Midwest

 In addition to the city of Chicago, several Minnesota teams have become major players in conferences around the country.
-In the 2010-2011 season, Cambridge-Isanti finished the year ranked 14th in the best delegate national rankings after finishing the equivalent of second at MUNUC and winning awards at UMMUC.
+In the 2010–2011 season, Cambridge-Isanti finished the year ranked 14th in the best delegate national rankings after finishing the equivalent of second at MUNUC and winning awards at UMMUC.
 Edina High School hosts the only student-run conference in Minnesota, often attracting up to four hundred high school delegates from over twelve metropolitan schools.
 Edina High School and Cambridge-Isanti High School are still ranked in the top 150 high school programs in the country by Best Delegate.
 Other notable Minnesota teams include Minnetonka High School and the Blake School.

 South

 Middle school, high school, and collegiate Model UN are all fairly popular in the Southern United States.
 Model UN in the American South can be divided into three sub-regions: Texas, the Southeast (most notably, Florida), and the Southwest.
 Texas and the Southeast have robust teams and conference circuits, with Houston notably having its largest high school conference running for over 45 years.
 The Southwest is still in the early stages of establishing its Model UN circuit, with only one team—Mountain View High School—earning a spot on the 2018 Best Delegate Top 150 Best High School Teams rankings.

 Texas is a uniquely-active state for Model UN.
 Due to the state's size and the majority of teams hailing from public schools, Model UN is almost always conducted "in-state" due to cost concerns and familiarity of procedure.
 This is in contrast to teams in the East Coast/Mid-Atlantic region, where a larger number of private schools, universities, and conferences allow Model UN to operate on a more multi-state basis.
 Despite this, Texas enjoys significant Model UN activity, with major conferences regularly hitting 2,000+ attendees.
-Some of its largest conferences include: Central Texas Model United Nations (CTMUN) hosted by the University of Texas at Austin, Houston Area Model United Nations (HAMUN) hosted by the University of Houston and assisted by other Texas colleges, and Model United Nations San Antonio (MUNSA).
-Notable high school programs from Texas include: The Village School, William P. Clements High School, Westlake High School, the Liberal Arts and Sciences Academy, Lake Travis High School, Obra D. Tompkins High School, Southlake Carroll Senior High School, and The Colony High School (TCCMUN).
+Some of its largest conferences include: Central Texas Model United Nations (CTMUN) hosted by the University of Texas at Austin, Houston Area Model United Nations (HAMUN) hosted by the University of Houston and assisted by other Texas colleges, the Student International Conference Model United Nations (SICMUN) hosted by Southwestern University and Meridian World School and organized by Delegates Beyond Borders (DBB), and Model United Nations San Antonio (MUNSA).
+Notable high school programs from Texas include: The Village School, William P. Clements High School, Westlake High School, the Liberal Arts and Sciences Academy, Lake Travis High School, Obra D. Tompkins High School, Plano West Senior High School, Southlake Carroll Senior High School, and The Colony High School (TCCMUN).